ghobadkhan/extractnet/docs/the_journey.rst

    3.4.
 Retrieval-Augmented Generation (RAG):

-   This can't be directly applied toweb scraping; however, it's a family of methods designed to retrieve the body of knowledge from scanned documents (with tables, figures, etc) and add them to a LLM.
+   This can't be directly applied to web scraping; however, it's a family of methods designed to retrieve the body of knowledge from scanned documents (with tables, figures, etc) and add them to a LLM.
 Later we can ask the LLM questions related to that body of knowledge.